RELATIONSHIP BETWEEN THE PROVINCE AND THE FRATERNITY

-The Province of St. Albert the Great includes the states of Michigan, Indiana, Wisconsin, Illinois, Minnesota, Iowa, Missouri, North and South Dakota, Nebraska, Kansas, Wyoming, Colorado and New
+The Province of St. Albert the Great includes the states of Michigan, Indiana, Wisconsin, Illinois, Minnesota, Iowa, Missouri, North and South Dakota, Nebraska, Kansas, Wyoming, Colorado, New

-Mexico.
-Members of the province also minister in Bolivia, Nigeria and Central America.
+Mexico, and the unincorporated territory of Puerto Rico.
+Members of the province also minister in Bolivia, Nigeria, and Central America.
 Provincial headquarters are in Chicago, the novitiate is in Denver and the house of theology is in St. Louis.
 There are about 200 friars in the Province of St. Albert the Great.

 Prior Provincial: Very Rev. James V. Marchionda, OP

 Provincial Promoter: Fr.
-Michael J. Monshau, OP (CONTACT)
+Michael J. Monshau, OP (EMAIL)